hkdcom22/HKD.com-Api-Doc/index.md

-## Global API Description
+## HKDcom API Description

-Signature description
+HKD.com API documentation provides guidance to help you access HKD.com’s endpoints, their expected outputs, and common errors.
+For further assistance or feedback, please email us at tech@hkd.com

+**Signature Description**
-The request parameters are sorted and spliced ​​together in ascending dictionary order (the timestamp should also be added to verify the signature), and the string to be signed is generated.
+The request parameters are sorted and spliced together in ascending dictionary order (the timestamp should also be added to verify the signature), and the string to be signed is generated.
 All parameters have values:

 ```markdown
 Syntax highlighted code block